Jethet/wiki-hh/Express & Node.js/nodeVarious.md

 require("dotenv").config();
 ```

-Use environment variables as follows:
+Use environment variables as follows (or with process.env.):
 ``` js
 const pool = new Pool({
   user: PGUSER,